 \section{Group theory}

-\begin{summary} We collect the necessary notions and statements that form the common group theory core for the proof of both \autoref{thm:mainBir} and \autoref{thm:mainDiff}.
+\begin{summary} We collect the necessary notions and statements from \cite{Heisenberg} by the author that form the common group theoretical core for the proof of both \autoref{thm:mainBir} and \autoref{thm:mainDiff}.
 We realise every finite nilpotent group of class at most $2$ having bounded rank as a certain subgroup of product of suitable Heisenberg groups of controlled invariants. \end{summary}

-\begin{defn}[{\cite[Definition 3.4]{Heisenberg}}] A short exact sequence $\epsilon:1\to C\xrightarrow{\iota} G\xrightarrow{\pi} M\to 1$ of groups is called a \emph{\centralByAbelian{} extension}, if $\iota(C)\subseteq\Center(G)$ and $M$ is abelian.
+\begin{defn}[{\cite[Definition 3.5]{Heisenberg}}] A short exact sequence $\epsilon:1\to C\xrightarrow{\iota} G\xrightarrow{\pi} M\to 1$ of groups is called a \emph{\centralByAbelian{} extension}, if $\iota(C)\subseteq\Center(G)$ and $M$ is abelian.
 This extension $\epsilon$ is \emph{non-degenerate} {\centralByAbelian{} extension!non-degenerate} if $\iota(C)=Z(G)$. \end{defn}

 \begin{defn}[Heisenberg group, {\cite[Definition 4.1]{Heisenberg}}] Let $A$, $B$ and $C$ be $\Z$-modules and $\mu\from A\times B\to C$ a $\Z$-bilinear map.
 We call $\mu$ \emph{non-degenerate} if $\mu(a,B)=0$ implies $a=0$ and $\mu(A,b)=0$ implies $b=0$.
 Define the associated \emph{Heisenberg group} as $\HH(\mu)\leteq A\ltimes_\phi(B\times C)$ where $\phi\from A\to \Aut(B\times C),a\mapsto((b,c)\mapsto (b,\mu(a,b)+c)$.
 Call $\HH(\mu)$ \emph{non-degenerate} if $\Center(\HH(\mu))=\{(0,0,c):c\in C\}$.
 Define a \centralByAbelian{} extension